 Once you have the overall picture, you can sort it out into a to-do list, and decide on the order to tackle your rewrite.
 The temptation here is to plunge straight into the revision process . . . but you need to resist that.
 Before you start to edit, revise and rewrite like crazy, you have a little more organising to do.

 Step 3: Work From Big To Small

-As with totally renovating a house (only this one you don’t have to live in at the same time), it’s not wise to do the whole of one room, from damp-course to top-coat, before you start the next.
-You neeed to make sure the structure is solid and the roof waterproof, only then get the electrician in to move lights and install heating, and only when all that’s done, do you paint the walls and lay carpets.
+As with totally renovating a house (only this is one you don’t have to live in at the same time), it’s not wise to do the whole of one room, from damp-course to top-coat, before you start the next.
+You need to make sure the structure is solid and the roof waterproof, then get the electrician in to move lights and install heating, and only when all that’s done, do you paint the walls and lay carpets.

 Whichever order you do things in, any major change probably has ramifications elsewhere.
 Get into the habit of not galloping off to follow up now, but make a note on your To Do list to tackle it at a logical point.

-And although every writer is different, this I suggest, would be a good order in which to tackle things:
+And although every writer is different, this, I suggest, would be a good order in which to tackle things: